 If you are thinking about hiding your assets, consider the negative impact it can have on your future.
 On the other hand, if you suspect your spouse is hiding assets, you should speak with your attorney on how to discover proof of hidden assets.
 Our Pasadena divorce attorneys can help you look over financial documents for evidence of dishonesty.

-Call the Law Offices of Donald P. Schweitzer today at (626) 788-5225 for help with your property division case.
+Call Schweitzer Law Partners today at (626) 788-5225 for help with your property division case.